Fernández de Arcaya cellars

 To keep the fruit aromas characteristic of rosé the fermentation temperature is rigorously controlled so it never exceeds twenty degrees (20ºC).

 To obtain red wines the grapes ferment for ten days more or less with its juice, grains and skins in the same tanks where we put the grapes.
+It ferments spontaneously because of the natural yeast.
 During this time we stir the liquid to get more colour and best taste.

 The red wines fermentation temperature never exceeds twenty eight degrees (28ºC).